mehlika-dogan/DSA---210-Term-Project/README.md

 ## Project Proposal: Analyzing Factors Influencing Formula 1 Race Results (2010-2024)

 ### Motivation
+Formula 1 is one of the most data-driven sports in the world, where strategy, driver skill, and external conditions combine to determine race outcomes.
-In Formula 1, numerous factors contribute to a driver's race performance, with key elements like qualifying results, pit stop strategies, driver characteristics, and environmental conditions playing crucial roles.
+While qualifying results provide a strong indication of potential race performance, numerous other factors such as pit stop strategies, driver experience, and weather conditions play crucial roles.

+For instance, an aggressive pit strategy can allow a driver to gain track position, while sudden weather changes can disrupt race strategies entirely.
+Additionally, experienced drivers may demonstrate better adaptability during chaotic race conditions, further influencing results.

-This project aims to explore the relationship between these factors and race outcomes, offering insights into their impact on race performance.
+This project aims to explore these factors and their combined impact on race outcomes by analyzing F1 data from 2010 to 2024.

 ### Objective
 The primary objective of this project is to analyze how: